-Create a set of flash cards each week and practice having your child read those cards out loud.
-Make it fun, and turn into a game of concentration, tape them to the wall and give a reward for completing the task.
+Grade Level Words Create or Purchase a set of flash cards.
+Each week practice having your child read those cards out loud.
+Make it fun.
+For example, turn them into a game of concentration, tape them to the wall and give a reward for completing the given task.

-As we all know, a good book is hard to find.
-But by reinforcing reading time for at least 20 minutes can build the stamina to read more.
-Specifically as a parent or guardian, you can be a model.
-For example when you are reading your book, your child should be reading alongside with you.
-Or have your child read out loud while you are making dinner or driving him or her in the car.
+Encourage Reading Aloud As we all know, a good book is hard to find.
+But by reinforcing reading time for at least 20 minutes per day can build the stamina to read more.
+Specifically, as a parent or guardian, you can be a model.
+For example, when you are reading your book, your child should be reading alongside with you.
+Or have your child read out loud while you are making dinner, driving him or her in the car, and of course before going to bed.
 Give positive words to recognize how you feel about their progress.